opentripplanner/OpenTripPlanner/docs/Configuration.md

 By default OTP will compute fares according to the GTFS specification if fare data is provided in your GTFS input.
 It is possible to turn off this by setting the fare to "off".
-For more complex scenarios or to handle bike rental fares, it is necessary to manually configure fares using the `fares` section in `build-config.json`.
-You can combine different fares (for example transit and bike-rental) by defining a `combinationStrategy` parameter, and a list of sub-fares to combine (all fields starting with `fare` are considered to be sub-fares).
+For more complex scenarios or to handle vehicle rental fares, it is necessary to manually configure fares using the `fares` section in `build-config.json`.
+You can combine different fares (for example transit and vehicle-rental) by defining a `combinationStrategy` parameter, and a list of sub-fares to combine (all fields starting with `fare` are considered to be sub-fares).

 ```JSON